 RDG was founded in 2018 as a lifestyle company, focusing on improving the livelihoods of off-grid communities through access to affordable renewable energy.
 With the support of Japanese engineering, RDG launched the SolarEnebox in 2018, its first off-grid solar home system.

 The RDG SolarEnebox communicates battery capacity via its bright LCD display, and includes a 10Ah capacity Lithium Iron Phosphate battery, 4 12V lighting ports, and 2 5V USB ports.
 It includes a 30W solar panel.
-The systems supports additional RDG accessories that can be purchased separately, including a 22 inch TV, rechargeable AM/FM radio, and LED light.
+The system supports additional RDG accessories that can be purchased separately, including a 22 inch TV, rechargeable AM/FM radio, and LED light.

 “We are very excited to partner with RDG to bring a better life to rural off-grid households in the Congo and Zambia,” says Angaza CEO Lesley Marincola.
 “The RDG SolarEnebox solar home system is a high-performing addition to our line of life-changing products and enables last-mile consumers to access health, education, and livelihood opportunities through RDG’s solar home system accessories.”